eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 # Packaging Theia as a Desktop Product

-Eclipse Theia Blueprint product is a template to showcase the capabilities of Theia as well as how to build desktop-based products based on the platform.
+Eclipse Theia Blueprint is an example product used as a reference on how to build desktop IDE-like products based on the Eclipse Theia framework.
 Theia Blueprint assembles a selected subset of existing Theia features and extensions.
-We provide installers for Theia Blueprint to be downloaded (see below) from the Theia webpage.
+We provide installers for Theia Blueprint to be downloaded (see links below).
-In the respective git Repository you can also find the source code the product and its installers were built from.
+In the respective git repository you can also find the source code for the product and its installers.
-This is also the starting point for this documentation that is about how to customize this template to build your own custom Theia-based product and installers and packaging for installing the Desktop-based version of your custom product on all major operating systems.
+This documentation will use these sources as a template.
+We will explain how to customize this template so you can build your own custom Theia-based product including installers and packaging for installing the desktop-based version of your custom product on all major operating systems.

-This documentation will provide you with a basic introduction how the Blueprint product and its installers/packaging are built.
-We then detail how to customize the product by adjusting the built-in VS Code and Theia extensions for the product and the branding of the product.
-Finally, we conclude with how to publish and update your products and their packaging and installers.

 ## Building a product and installers

 The Theia Blueprint build uses [electron-builder](https://www.electron.build/) to package the product as a desktop application.

 The product can be built and packaged with [yarn](https://yarnpkg.com/).
-The following commands assume your terminal is pointing to in the root directory of the repository.
 Note that you usually can only package the product for the operating system you execute the build on.
 For more information see the [electron-builder documentation on multi platform builds](https://www.electron.build/multi-platform-build).

+The following commands may be run from the root directory of the repository.

-To Install dependencies and build the product’s source code just run `yarn`.
+To install dependencies and build the application simply execute `yarn`.

 You can also directly run the unpackaged application, e.g. to test it during development with `yarn start`.